kenleejr/hw-buddy/backend/README_LIVE.md

 # HW Buddy Live Backend

-This is the updated backend implementation using Google's ADK Live API for real-time audio streaming and homework tutoring.
+This is the updated backend implementation using Google's ADK Live API for real-time audio streaming and homework tutoring with robust connection management and duplicate prevention.

 ## 🎯 New Architecture